coleifer/peewee/docs/peewee/database.rst

-SQL queries will typically be executed by calling ``execute()`` on a query constructed using the query-builder APIs (or by simply iterating over a query object in the case of a :py:class:`Select` query).
-For cases where you wish to execute SQL directly, you can use the :py:meth:`Database.execute_sql` method.
+SQL queries will typically be executed by calling ``execute()`` on a query constructed using the query-builder APIs (or by simply iterating over a query object in the case of a :class:`Select` query).
+For cases where you wish to execute SQL directly, you can use the :meth:`Database.execute_sql` method.

 .. code-block:: python